 Shitouhulun and Sangongdi

-Geochemical analysis continues within the Caijiaying Mine to increase the understanding of the complexity of the orebody.
+Geochemical analysis is continuing within the Caijiaying Mine to increase the understanding of the nature of the orebody.
 Regional exploration continues with surface geochemical sampling and analysis to evaluate targets for further consideration and drilling.
-Surface diamond drilling is being carried out at Zone VIII which is located to the north and along strike of Zone III.
-This drilling follows on from that completed in 2015.
+Further exploration will also be carried out in the Hebei Anglo exploration area.